 In fact, Orange County has a more diverse technology sector than many U.S. states with well known high tech centers.
-When compared to several states including Massachusetts, Washington and Texas, Orange County was the second most diverse with 16 out of 22 high tech industries having higher employment concentration than the national average.
+When compared to several states, Orange County was the second most diverse with 15 out of 19 high tech industries having higher employment concentration when compared to 200 metro areas in 2018.

 Orange County’s diverse high tech industry is matched by its amazing growth.
 According to Deloitte Tech 500, in 14 OC based technology companies were among the fastest growing tech firms in North America, all with more than 100% revenue growth in the past year.

 Helping to fuel Orange County’s high-tech prowess is the continuing increase in STEM (science, technology, engineering, math) related degrees conferred by Orange County universities.
-Over the last five years, the number of STEM-related undergraduate degrees granted by local universities increased by 25%.
-In 2011/12, 17% of all undergraduate degrees were STEM-related.
-On the graduate level, in 2011/12, 23% of all graduate degrees were STEM-related marking a 30% increase over the last five years.
+In 2018, 40.3% of all degrees were STEM-related and of those, 14.2% were graduate or professional degrees.